Best Microspikes for Hiking in Snow & Ice (2023)

 Essentially, microspikes provide extra traction when hiking on slippery surfaces, like snow and ice.
 They slip over your hiking boots or trail runners.

 They reduce your chances of a spill while you are hiking or backpacking.
-Small, durable spikes dig into snowy and icy trails as you hike to keep you upright.
+Small spikes dig into snowy and icy trails as you hike to keep you upright.

 Typically, microspikes have 12 spikes that are no more than .5 inches in length.
 They also come in different sizes based on the size of your hiking boots or shoes.

 You can find a pair of spikes at various price points, depending on the brand and traction level.
-For peace of mind on wintry hiking trails, they are worth the price.
+For peace of mind in winter months, they are worth the price.

 Microspikes Vs. Crampons

 A lot of people have heard of crampons.
 However, crampons may be more than you need.
-For starters, the spikes can be twice as long as those on microspikes.
+For starters, the larger spikes can be twice as long as on microspikes.

-Crampons, like the Hillsound Trail Crampon Ultra, generally have about 50 percent more spikes, too.
+Crampons, like Hillsound Trail Crampons, generally have about 50 percent more spikes, too.

 Crampons are best for technical terrain, like ice climbing or hiking steep slopes or icy grades.
 The long spikes are a good option with thick ice and hard surfaces.

-Microspikes, meanwhile, are a best choice for the casual hiker on moderately icy or snowy hiking trails.
-They are also an excellent choice for flat terrain.
+Microspikes, meanwhile, are a best choice for the casual hiker on moderately icy or snowy trails.
+They also offer great traction and excellent grip on flat terrain.

 They will provide excellent traction to safely complete winter hikes.
-Microspikes are lighter weight and provide enough traction on an easy winter trail.
+Microspikes are lighter weight and a great option when you need traction in light snow.

 Who Makes Microspikes?